waker-he/cs-learning-notes/cpp/c++17/README.md

     auto n = createPerson().getName();  // OOPS: deletes temporary string
     ```
 - never used a returned value to initialize a string view

+# Part IV: Library Extensions and Modifications

+## Chapter 32: Parallel STL Algorithms

+pass the execution policy as the first argument for algorithm functions to enable parallelism:
+- `std::execution::seq`: This policy specifies that the algorithm will be executed sequentially and there will be no parallelism.
+- `std::execution::par`: This policy specifies that the algorithm may be parallelized which can take advantage of multiple cores in your processor for faster execution.
+- `std::execution::par_unseq`: This policy specifies that the algorithm may be parallelized and vectorized.
+Vectorization is a form of parallelism where the same operation is applied to different data in parallel, which can further improve performance on modern processors that support SIMD (Single Instruction Multiple Data) instructions.

 # Part V: Expert Utilities